 The menu varies every week, but we always strive to serve a variety of healthy, flavourful and filling meals.
 There are multiple options available at each meal so you are certain to find something you enjoy!

-The full-time kitchen coordinator, Jenny Armstrong, plans the menus, organizes recipes, and ensures that there are numerous options available for members at every meal.
+The full-time kitchen coordinator, Thomas Brabant, plans the menus, organizes recipes, and ensures that there are numerous options available for members at every meal.

 All meals are served in the main dining hall at 397 Brock St.